 Steps to breeding

 - Cages & Nest boxes– all the cages, nest boxes and perches are cleaned at the end of breeding season.
 However, they are taken outside, hosed down again, then all are sprayed with a 2% solution of Virkon S and left in the sun to dry before being taken back into the breeding room.
+Alternatively you can spray with a 10% bleach solution – just a precaution.

 2 .
 Cuttlebone, mineral blocks, waterers are added to each cage.

 - Square perches, Exhibition Budgies are of good size and it is nearly impossible for the hen and cock not to slip or roll off the perch while breeding.
 That is where the square perches come in.
 The square perches are run crosswise at mid cage height (which is about the height of the nest box entry) on each side of the cage so the birds have room to fly back and forth to get exercise.
-I make mine but you can by 5/8 square perches at local lumber or hardware stores.
+I make mine but you can buy 5/8 square perches at local lumber or hardware stores.
 This allows the hen a better grip and easier time breeding for both birds.
 Two other perches are added one by the nest box opening, the other low one as an extra the babies will use mineral and cuttlebone there.

 - Nest boxes used in the aviary are wood with the slider backs, and a concave wood in the bottom.
 They do not have a perch inside the box.
 The nest boxes are attached to the side of the breeder cage with cable ties, leaving the wire piece in place not allowing access to the nest box immediately.
 On the side of each nest box is glued a wooden clothespin holding an index card that has the cage number and is used to list the cock, hen , dates – in the box, eggs laid, fertile, numbers, hatches, and bands on chicks.
 The nest boxes are powdered with diatomaceous earth food grade, and then a good bit of shavings are added to them.
+I like to use aspen shavings if they can be found otherwise the smaller chipped Pine.

 - Waterers that have the lip are set up at mid level until babies are weaning, keeps them cleaner.
 These as well as nest boxes are labeled with the cage number in permanent marker.